accetto/headless-coding-g3/docker/xfce-python/src/samples/pyqt-test-app/readme.md

 # Readme `pyqt-test-app`

-This is a very simple test application for Python GUI framework `PyQt5`.
+This is a very simple test application for the Python GUI framework `PyQt5`.

 ## Prerequisites